thoughtworks/arthritiscampaign/README.md

 	>heroku domains:add newCampaign.arthritis.ca

+Also you need set a DNS Cname entry to point your custom URL to the Heroku url, http://smooth-mist-8780.herokuapp.com/.

 **Note: don't forget change your facebook application to update the "Mobile Web URL" as "http://newCampaign.arthritis.ca" for this new domain.**